jCallon/squirt/README.md

 An embedded C++ application written for ESP32 and FreeRTOS.

+A Web GUI is available at index.html.
+Simply double click it, once downloaded, to open in your web-browser.
+TODO: plain HTML version
+      show IP address and port on menu

 TODO: add GIF of it running and its healthy plant.

 ## Basic Flow